simonrupf/MonSens/wireless/ESP8266/README.md

 on the top left select "Contributed".
 Finally select "esp8266" and click the "Install" button.

+Similarly select the menu "Sketch" > "Include library" > "Manage Libraries...".
+In the "Filter your search" text field type in "WiFiManager" and hit the return key to start the search.
+Finally select the latest "WiFiManager" library and click the "Install" button.

 After all is downloaded and installed into your Arduino IDE, you can close this window and select "NodeMCU 1.0 (ESP-12E Module)" in the menu "Tools" > "Boards".